cloud-native-robotz-hackathon/infrastructure/docs/facilitator-guide.md

 |Region|Close as possible: `eu-central-1`|
 |GPU Worker Nodes (one GPU per Worker!)|For testing puropose only, workshop is not prepred to use GPU's!
 |Enable workshop user interface|True|

+## Adjust OpenShift design

+* Login in into OpenShift Cluster (data-center)

+* Go to `datacenter/cluster-configuration/base/namespace/openshift-config/Secret`
+* Adjust errors-template.html, login-template.html and providers-template.html
+* Run `./update-secrets.sh`

+* Go to `datacenter/cluster-configuration/base/namespace/openshift-config/ConfigMap`
+* Adjust openshift-robot.png (Optional the openshift-robot.xcf via Gimp and export as png )
+* Run `./update-secrets.sh`

+* Commit all changes and push it.
+* Open ArgoCD and refresh and sync cluster-configuration

 ## Setting up the environment